 Because of the structure of the first-year curriculum, French Program students find a sense of intellectual and social cohesiveness and quickly become mentors for each other in a truly international atmosphere.
 In addition, the Program arranges several colloquia, conferences, and lectures each year, including an annual Student Conference run by our own graduate students.

-The CUNY Doctoral Students' Council is the main political and social presence of the student body on the Graduate Center campus, and French department students participate in their events and activities.
+The CUNY Doctoral and Graduate Students' Council is the main political and social presence of the student body on the Graduate Center campus, and French department students participate in their events and activities.
 Their website is www.cunydsc.org.

 Likewise, French departments students have an active presence in the many chartered organizations at the GC, such as the Africa Research Group, L'Atelier, the French 17th-Century Interdisciplinary Group, and the Middle East Research Group.